hosukw/Full_ISE_Terraform_Ansible_AWS/README.md

 terraform init
 ```

-Rename the included `terraform.samplevars` to `terraform.tfvars` file and modify to suit your environment:
+Rename the included `terraform.samplevars` to `terraform.tfvars` file and modify to suit your environment.
+If changing the AWS region, the AMI ID also needs to be updated:
 ```
 mv terraform.samplevars terraform.tfvars
 ```

-Modify the `run_firt.sh` to suit your environment.
+Modify the `run_first.sh` to suit your environment.
 Note the username `admin` should not be changed and the `password` entry should be more than 8 characters long and have at least one of each; lower, upper, and a number.
 Run the `run_first.sh` to generate the userdata files that will be referenced by terraform config.

 Apply the configuration
 ```